Production Animal Internship

-The one year Production Animal Internship programmes will commence in June 2018 (exact start date to be determined).
+The one year Production Animal Internship programmes will commence in 9th July 2018 (Exact number of internships available tbc).

-Internships based a Synergy Farm Health, near Dorchester in Dorset (2 Internship positions will be offered)
+Internship based a Synergy Farm Health, near Dorchester in Dorset

 The Intern will be based at Synergy Farm Health near Dorchester in Dorset throughout the programme.
 They will be embedded in this very proactive practice and will be exposed to a wide range of production animal activities and case material.